jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

     (b) is processed either by its catcher or by another person under section 69, and not in compliance with Parts 2 to 4;—
   - **registered exporter** means an exporter currently registered under Part 5
   - **registered risk management programme** means a risk management programme that is currently registered under Part 2
-  - **regulated animal product** means animal material or product for trade or export that is processed, or has been or is required to be processed, in accordance with Parts 2 to 4 (or with the Food Act 1981); and does not include any homekill or recreational catch product, or any product processed by a homekill or recreational catch service provider that ceases to be regulated animal product in terms of section 72
+  - **regulated animal product** means animal material or product for trade or export that is processed, or has been or is required to be processed, in accordance with Parts 2 to 4 (or with the Food Act 2014); and does not include any homekill or recreational catch product, or any product processed by a homekill or recreational catch service provider that ceases to be regulated animal product in terms of section 72
   - **regulated control scheme** means a scheme of a kind described in section 38, and includes an emergency control scheme instituted under section 41
   - **rendering** means the breaking down of animal tissues into constituent fat and protein elements, whether by the application of heat and pressure or otherwise
   - **retail butcher** includes any type of butchery engaged in retail trade in regulated animal products
+  - **risk-based measure** has the meaning given to it in the Food Act 2014
   - **risk factors** means—
     (a) risks from hazards to animal or human health:
     (b) risks from false or misleading labelling: